 As a new mother, Colorado and federal anti-discrimination rights ensure a healthy pregnancy, childbirth, and post-natal care, including nursing.
 These protections, especially when it comes to workplace protections, also seek to ensure financial and professional stability during the pregnancy and nursing.

-Pregnancy discrimination, therefore, is a major civil rights violation, and if you were the victim, you need to call your local Denver civil rights lawyers at the Civil Rights Litigation Group.
+Pregnancy and nursing mother discrimination, therefore, is a major civil rights violation, and if you were the victim, you need to call your local Denver civil rights lawyers at the Civil Rights Litigation Group.
 Call us today at (720) 515-6165 for a free consultation.